Burberry: 2010s

 In early May 2017, the store announced it was moving 300 employees from London to Leeds.
 In July 2017, Gobbetti replaced Bailey as CEO.
 In March 2018, Burberry named Riccardo Tisci, creative director at Givenchy from 2005 to 2017, as the brand's chief creative officer.
 He said: "I am honoured and delighted to be joining Burberry as its new chief creative officer and reuniting with Marco Gobbetti.
 I have an enormous respect for Burberry's British heritage and global appeal and I am excited about the potential of this exceptional brand."

 A few months later, Tisci presented a new logo and monogram for the brand, designed by the English graphic designer Peter Saville.

-The interlocking TB monogram, which pays homage to founder Thomas Burberry, debuted in 2018.

-In April 2018, it was announced that Sir John Peace would be stepping down as chairman of the board and would be replaced by as chairman by Gerry Murphy.
+In April 2018, it was announced that John Peace would be stepping down as chairman of the board and would be replaced by as chairman by Gerry Murphy.
 Murphy said: "Burberry is a unique British brand that I have admired for a long time and I am looking forward to working with Marco Gobbetti and the Board to guide the company through its next phase of growth."

 Murphy had been CEO of Kingfisher plc, as well as being current chairman of Tate and Lyle and Blackstone Group International Partners LLP.
 Peace's departure marked a change in leadership for the group, with Gobetti and Ahrends having left in the previous years.

-In May 2018, it was reported that Burberry had filed a lawsuit against Target Corporation, claiming that Target had copied its check print designs and was seeking an amount of $2 million, in addition to its legal costs.
+In May 2018, it was reported that Burberry had filed a lawsuit against Target Corporation, claiming that Target had copied its check print designs and was seeking an amount of US$2 million, in addition to its legal costs.

-In July 2018, it was reported that in the previous five years Burberry had destroyed unsold clothes, accessories, and perfume worth over £90m in order to protect its brand and prevent the items being stolen or sold cheaply.
+In July 2018, it was reported that in the previous five years Burberry had destroyed unsold clothes, accessories, and perfume worth over £90 million in order to protect its brand and prevent the items being stolen or sold cheaply.
 While a representative of Greenpeace criticised the decision, Burberry claimed that the energy generated from burning its products was captured, making it environmentally friendly.
-According to Burberry's annual report, by the end of the financial year 2018, the company had destroyed goods worth £28.6m, an increase on the £26.9m from its financial year 2017.
+According to Burberry's annual report, by the end of the financial year 2018, the company had destroyed goods worth £28.6 million, an increase on the £26.9 million from its financial year 2017.
 In September 2018, Burberry reported that it would stop the practice of burning unsold goods, with immediate effect.
 Burberry also announced it would stop using real fur in its products, and would phase out existing fur items.

 In February 2019, Burberry apologized for showcasing a hoodie with a noose around the neck in its show at the London Fashion Week.
 Burberry said it had removed the item from its collection, after criticism from one of its own models led to an online backlash.